-- Please note the description of classes which denote the degree of difficulty in construction and not the number of years in the project.
-A quilted exhibit consists of 3 or more layers.
-All guilted exhibits must be guilted (machine or hand) or tied.
-All quilt piecing and finishing must be the sole work of the 4-H member.
-Quilting, whether machine or hand quilted, may be done by another individual, except for the Premier Quilt class.
-No pre-quilted fabric may be used.
-Wall quilts must have a hanging sleeve on the back of the quilt or some method for hanging.
-All quilted exhibits must be clean and finished for intended purpose. - Include on a half sheet of 8 1/2" x 11" paper, an explanation answering the following questions: A) How did you select the design and fabrics?
-B) Did you use a kit, jelly roll, charm squares, etc?
-C) Explain what you did and what was done by others?
-D) What did you learn that could be used on your next project?
-D) (for Class 42 only) Why was the quilt constructed and who will receive the donated quilt? - Wearable Art Quilted clothing or clothing accessory which must have a recognizable amount of quilting and may include fabric manipulation.
+- Class 40 Wearable Art Quilted clothing or clothing accessory which must have a recognizable amount of quilting and may include fabric manipulation.
 Quilting must be done by 4-H member.
-On a half sheet of 8 1/2 x 11 inch paper, tell how you selected the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc. - Inter-Generational Quilt A quilt made by a 4-H member and family members or friends of different generations.
-On a halfsheet of 8 1⁄2 x 11 inch paper, include an explanation answering the following questions: A) How was the quilt planned and who did what in the construction of the guilt?
+On a half sheet of 8 1/2 x 11 inch paper, tell how you selected the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc. [Scoresheet SF208A] - Inter-Generational Quilt A quilt made by a 4-H member and family members or friends of different generations.
+On a Class 41 half-sheet of 8 $\frac{1}{2}$ x 11 inch paper, include an explanation answering the following questions: A) How was the quilt planned and who did what in the construction of the quilt?
 B) How did you select the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc.?
 C) What did you learn that you can use on your next project?

-Class 42 Service Project Quilt - A quilt constructed by a 4-H member or group to be donated to a worthy cause.
-On a half sheet of 8 1/2 x 11-inch paper, include an explanation answering the following questions: A) Why was the quilt constructed and who will receive the donated quilt?
+[Scoresheet SF208E] - Service Project Quilt A quilt constructed by a 4-H member or group to be donated to a worthy cause.
+On a half sheet of Class 42 8 $\frac{1}{2}$ x 11-inch paper, include an explanation answering the following questions: A) Why was the quilt constructed and who will receive the donated quilt?
 B) How did you select the design and fabrics used including whether or not you used a kit, jelly roll, charm squares, etc.?
 C) What did you do and what was done by others?
-D) What did you learn that you can use on your next
+D) What did you learn that you can use on your next project?
+[Scoresheet SF208D]